Ireland’s most prestigious university is a bucolic retreat in the heart of the city that puts one in mind of the great universities like...

 The 30m-high Campanile, designed by Edward Lanyon and erected from 1852 to 1853 on what was believed to be the centre of the monastery...

 George Salmon Statue

 Statue of a mathematician (1819–1904) who specialised in algebraic geometry.

 Trinity College information

-South of the Old Library is the 1978 Arts & Social Science Building , which backs on to Nassau St and forms the alternative entrance to the college.
-Like the Berkeley Library, it was designed by Paul Koralek; it also houses the Douglas Hyde Gallery of Modern Art .
+The campus is a masterpiece of architecture and landscaping beautifully preserved in Georgian aspic.
+Most of the buildings and statues date from the 18th and 19th centuries, each elegantly laid out on a cobbled or grassy square.
+The newer bits include the 1978 Arts & Social Science Building , which backs on to Nassau St and forms the alternative entrance to the college.
+Like the college's Berkeley Library, it was designed by Paul Koralek; it houses the Douglas Hyde Gallery of Modern Art .

 A great way to see the grounds is on a walking tour , which depart from the Regent House entrance on College Green.